-\$285 copayment for Medicare-covered outpatient hospital observation

-40% coinsurance for Medicarecovered outpatient hospital observation

-Outpatient hospital services

-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

-Covered services include, but are not limited to:

-Services in an emergency department of outpatient clinic, such as observation services or outpatient surgery I about town and discuss attacks billed by the beenitel

-□ Laboratory and diagnostic tests billed by the hospital

-- ☐ Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it - □X-rays and other radiology services billed by the hospital - ☐ Medical supplies such as splints and casts - ☐ Certain drugs and biologicals that you can't give yourself
+What you must pay Services that are covered for you when you get these services Outpatient hospital services Prior authorization may be required.
+You pay the applicable cost sharing for We cover medically-necessary services you get in the outpatient department of a these services.
+Please refer to the hospital for diagnosis or treatment of an illness or injury. applicable benefit in this section of this Covered services include, but are not limited to: Evidence of Coverage. ☐ Services in an emergency department or outpatient clinic, such as observation Self-administered drugs (medication services or outpatient surgery you would normally take on your own) □ Laboratory and diagnostic tests billed by the hospital are not covered in an outpatient ☐ Mental health care, including care in a partial-hospitalization program, if a doctor hospital setting. certifies that inpatient treatment would be required without it These drugs may be covered under □X-rays and other radiology services billed by the hospital your Part D benefit.
+Please contact ☐ Medical supplies such as splints and casts Customer Service for more ☐ Certain drugs and biologicals that you can't give yourself information.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+This fact sheet is available on the

-You pay the applicable cost sharing for these services.
-Please refer to the applicable benefit in this section of this Evidence of Coverage.

-Self-administered drugs (medication you would normally take on your own) are not covered in an outpatient hospital setting.

-These drugs may be covered under your Part D benefit.
-Please contact Customer Service for more information.